 Since the site was launched, we have continued to support the charity with technical services, ongoing user support and WordPress security and version updates.

 The most obvious part of the site, that almost all visitors will see is the home page, which is designed to quickly show what the WFN is all about.
 The home page has to work best for three types of visitor – potential donors, award applicants, and the media.
 The layout is straightforward, but has a strong visual style.

 Using a map with filter options, a viewer can easily see the huge geographic range and scope of the award winners across the globe.
 This approach is helpful to all visitors, and allows them to see how the charity operates and how it chooses successful applicants.
 We built a simple UI in the back-end to allow users to quickly and easily tag content by location, with visual push-pins using the WordPress featured image.

 Another small but important element on the front page is a charting component.
 Although superficially simple, this is fully content managed with the users being able to set values and generate an attractive chart quickly and simply.

-Sites for charities are always a challenge because resources are always stretched to their maximum.
-Consequently it’s sometimes necessary to find an alternative approach, and with the Whitley Awards website we are proud to announce that interconnect/it have now become an official supporter.
+Sites for charities are always a challenge because resources are often stretched to their maximum.
+Consequently, it’s sometimes necessary to find an alternative approach and with the Whitley Awards website we are proud to announce that interconnect/it have now become an official supporter.